maximemulder/clam/README.md

 ## Universal types

-Clam features universal types, which allow to abstract over an expression using types.
+Clam features universal types, which allow expressions to abstract over types.
 Type parameters have an upper bound, which is `Top` by default.

 ```
 type Iter = [T] -> (Int, T, (T) -> T) -> T